datatrail-jhu/04_githubbasics/manuscript/04_push_pull.md

 # Pushing and pulling quiz

 ?
-What git commands are involved in making local changes available in a remote repository?
+What git commands is NOT used in making local changes available in a remote repository?

-a) clone
-B) add
+a) add
-C) commit
+b) commit
-D) push
+c) push
-e) pull
+D) pull

 ?
-What git commands are involved in creating a local copy of a remote repository for the first time?
+What git commands are used in creating a local copy of a remote repository for the first time?

 A) clone
 b) add